DTM Program Counsellor

 No drop-ins available at this time, pre-booked appointments only.

-Our office Virtual Open Door Hours are: Mondays through Thursdays 10am to 3pm and Fridays 10am to 12pm (noon).
-We are only offering virtual appointments at this time.
+Our office Open Door Hours are: Mondays through Thursdays 10am to 3pm and Fridays 10am to 12pm (noon).
+In-person and virtual appointments are both available at this time.
+Please specify your preference.

 Students interested in making an appointment please e-mail our office at firstname.lastname@example.org from your @uoguelph.ca email account with the following information: